Skip to Content

 Binion’s Hotel Apache

-Recently remodeled and re-opened after being shuttered for years, Binion’s Hotel Apache doesn’t charge a resort fee.
+Recently remodeled and reopened after years of being shuttered, Binion’s Hotel Apache doesn’t charge a resort fee.

 The boutique hotel’s 81 rooms hide behind the blue neon facade that wraps around the casino property, so there isn’t much of a view.
 In fact, most rooms have stained glass windows that don’t allow you to see through them at all.

-Uniquely, guests at both Binion’s and 4 Queens have access to the rooftop pool that sits atop the old Mint hotel tower, providing great views of downtown Las Vegas.
+Uniquely, guests at both Binion’s and 4 Queens have access to the rooftop pool atop the old Mint Hotel tower, offering great views of downtown Las Vegas.

-Related: Binion’s Hotel Apache Room Review – Check out my recent experience!
+Related: Binion’s Hotel Apache Room Review – Or check out my video review on YouTube:

 KT3